 How Long Can Monstera Live In Water?

-Monstera plants can live in water for a long time as their roots quickly adapt to this unique growing environment.
+Monstera plants can live in water for long as their roots quickly adapt to this unique growing environment.

 They can thrive in water for many months, if not years, assuming the water is changed every 3-5 days and maintained at an appropriate temperature of around 70 degrees Fahrenheit.